david68cu/pymiami_recursion/README.md

 ## Unit testing with Pytest

-We added a simple test just to exemplify the use of Pytest Note that we had to run pytest as:
+We added two  tests to  just exemplify how to  use Pytest Note that we had to run pytest as module as under:

 ```python
 python -m pytest
 ```

+* Test #1  Unit testing a file, in thie case exercise1_solution.py
+* Test #2  Run a test where we check that the

-## GitHub actions for CI
+## GitHub actions for Continous Integration

-After deploying to GitHUb we want to double check that any new commit is free of errors.So any new pull request must first pass aGitHub actions that:
+After deploying to GitHub we want to double check that any new commit is free of errors.
+Code comming from other developers , will need correctly satisfy these action before being merged.

+So any new pull request must first pass a GitHub action that:

+* Install dependencies in requirements.txt
-* Run the new pycodestyle (old pep8)  lynter
+* Run the new pycodestyle (old pep8)  lynter and check there is no style errors
-* Execute the unit test
+* Execute the unit tests  we have defined for this application

 ### References